 I support yoga teachers to see and experience a totally different reality.

 We are living in a world that is anything but certain and stress-free, a world that demands calm focus, easy breathing and resilience.
 As yoga teachers, we are uniquely trained to support people all over the world make those specific gains.

 There is a gap for many yoga teachers though.
 They are unsure of how to blend the LOVE of the practice, with the REALITY of the business.
 Many believe the two are like oil and water.
 It is not uncommon to hear a yoga teacher say, “I’m just not a business person”.

-Susi’s yoga teacher clients say that Susi’s programs make business, finance and marketing make sense to the terrified and uninitiated.
-And for the seasoned yoga teacher or studio owner, she offers clarity and objectivity to support them in taking the next step of growth, scaling their business to make a bigger difference and serve the world.
+My yoga teacher clients say that my programs make business, finance and marketing make sense to the terrified and uninitiated.
+And for the seasoned yoga teacher or studio owner, I offer clarity and objectivity to support them in taking the next step of growth, scaling their business to make a bigger difference and serve the world.

 Read on for how the program works and for stories of how yoga teachers, just like you, are now living an entirely different reality.

 Program Focus: The Yogi Business Program is all about taking the hustle out of the process, and directing it toward connection by following these principles: